This is a guest post by Nico, a fellow digital nomad who’s spent enough time living in Bali to be able to show us

 It’s not all sunshine and Sangria.
-As a digital nomad heading to Bali, you’ll need to find your feet before you can have some fun.
+As a digital nomad who’s living in Bali, you’ll need to find your feet before you can have some fun.

-To help you get settled on the island I wrote this guide that covers the key things you need to know if you’re thinking of relocating to Bali.
+To help you get settled on the island I wrote this guide that covers the key things you need to know if you’re thinking of living in Bali.
 We’ll start with the important, yet mundane –visa rules.

 But before I do that, here’s a nice photo of a man on a swing to get you through the section.

 A Look at Indonesia Visa Rules

 Indonesia has one of the most forward-looking visa regulations for tourism in the world, making living in Bali attractive for nomads.
 People from 169 countries can get a free visa on arrival.
 This means you can come and explore Indonesia as a tourist with few restrictions and minimal planning for up to 30 days.

 The 30-day tourist visa is great and I wish more countries had this approach to tourism.
-However 30-days is probably not enough for you if you plan to settle down in Bali as a digital nomad.
+However 30-days is probably not enough for you if you plan to settle down living in Bali as a digital nomad.
 Below are the three most popular visa types.

 60-Day Tourist Visa